devloop0/spectre-lang/README.md

 ## Tips
 If you don't have access to a physical ARMV6L machine, I would recommend using QEMU to emulate one.
-I've tested this on a QEMU 32-bit emulated CPU that has floating point support with the a Raspbian distribution.
+I've tested this on a QEMU 32-bit emulated CPU that has floating point support with a Raspbian Linux distribution.
 If you are looking for the old, MIPS backend, check out [this README](MIPS_AST_backend_README.md).

 ## Testing
 Inside the `tests/` folder, there are two folders, `work/` and `reg_outputs/`. `work/` contains tests you can automatically run (see below). `ref_outputs/` contains the reference outputs for the tests.
 Once again, this assumes the standard library from before.
-NOTE: the following output clears the reference outputs in each folder called `test_outputs` if you want to compare to make sure things work, you'll need to save these somewhere else.
 ```
 $ ./clear_outputs.sh
 $ ./check_outputs
 $ ./run.sh
 ```
-This will run all the tests in each directory, pipes outputs and return values to files, and checks the outputs of the tests to see if they match the reference outputs.
+This will run all the tests in each directory, pipe outputs and return values to files, and check the outputs of the tests to see if they match the reference outputs.
 These folders contain examples of practical spectre programs such as linked lists, ternary search trees, etc. So if you're confused about how to use spectre, this is a good place to start!

 ## Samples
 Inside the `samples/` folder, you will see some simple spectre programs that display the power of the spectre programming language and standard library.
 In addition to the tests, these samples are a great place to start seeing spectre in action in a practical setting.
 These currently include things like a decimal to hexadecimal converter (and vice versa), a simple echo program, and more.
+The more complex ones include:
+* A full expression evaluator.
+All of C's binary operators are supported; multiple statements (separated by semicolons) are also supported as well.
+This is in the `samples/expr_eval/` folder.
+* A simple ls clone; this includes some of the output provided by the traditional `ls -la` including displaying hidden files, file permissions, file sizes, etc.
+* A simple du clone; this is essentially the output of `du -b` on a regular files.

 ## Future Work
 * Should make the `sp` script more robust by just doing the entire thing in C++ so it'll handle more options as well.
 Currently, it takes all files as inputs and assumes your first file is the file with your main function.